wso2/docs-is/en/includes/guides/authentication/app-native-authentication/handle-advanced-login-scenarios.md

     ...
 }
 ```
-Based on the number of login options configured for a step, these authenticator types behave differently.

-### For single-option login

-Single-option login steps are indicated by the `stepType` parameter being set to `AUTHENTICATOR_PROMPT` in the response.

-For steps with a single login option, regardless of the type of authenticator, {{product_name}} responds with the required metadata for that option.
-Therefore, the application does not have to go through additional steps to 'initiate' authenticators.

-!!! tip
-    Refer to the [sample scenario]({{base_path}}/references/app-native-authentication/#scenario-1-user-logs-in-with-a-username-password) to see it in action.

-### For multi-option login
+## Handle multi-option login

-Multi-option login steps are indicated by the `stepType` parameter being set to `MULTI_OPTIONS_PROMPT` in the response.
+The number of login options a login step has is indicated by the `stepType` parameter in the response.

+If it is set to:

+- `AUTHENTICATOR_PROMPT`, it is a login step with a single login option.

-For a step with multiple login options, authenticators behave the following way based on the type.
+- `MULTI_OPTIONS_PROMPT`, it is a login step with multiple login options.

--  `USER_PROMPT` - The response contains the metadata for such authenticators.
+In app-native authentication, multi-option steps behave slightly differently compared to a single-option step.

+Some authenticators such as `Username & Password` which only require user input, sends its metadata directly in the response.
+For other authenticators which require a form of 'initiation', the response does not contain the metadata for the authenticator.

+!!! note "Some authenticatiors that require 'initiation'"

+    - SMS OTP require the {{product_name}} to trigger the authentication.
+    - Login with passkey require {{product_name}} to generate a challenge.
+    - Login with Google (in the redirect mode), require {{product_name}} to construct a redirection URL.

-- `REDIRECTION_PROMPT`, `INTERNAL PROMPT` -  The response does not contain the metadata for such authenticators.
-This is because authenticators of these types require a form of initiation.
-Therefore, the application should make an additional request to {{product_name}} to 'initiate' the authenticator and receive the metadata.
+If during login, the user selects such an authenticator, the application needs to make an additional request to receive the metadata for the selected authenticator.

 !!! tip
     Refer to the [sample scenario]({{base_path}}/references/app-native-authentication/#scenario-3-user-selects-passkey-login-out-of-multiple-options) to see it in action.